Extended MIDI CCs

 - last playahead (offset) of any sample in the instrument: 155

-Some of these are shared across all instances of the ARIA engine currently running.
-Others can have concurrently have a different value for different instances or different instruments concurrently.
+Some of the additional CCs are shared across all instances of the ARIA engine currently running, for example the host tempo.
+Others can have concurrently have a different value for different instances or different instruments concurrently, for example keydelta.

 CC 151 is reset as soon as a new note is hit, so it cannot be used to measure the time between the previous note and the current one, for adaptive legato speed purposes.
-CC 141 has been used successfully for portamento glides, though.
+It can, however, be used to control the triggering of release samples.
+Like CC140 and CC141, it also requires using hdcc to function properly - which makes sense, as time since note-on as measured in seconds usually involves fractions of a second in real scenarios.

 In Cakewalk Dimension Pro, 140 is bitred and 141 is decim.